hclsampleapps/kandy-api-tracker/README.md

 ### Important note

-1. As of now, after evry changes in js files, `node build.js` command has to be executed to re-build project
+1. As of now, after every changes in js files, `node build.js` command has to be executed to re-build project
 2. Opening the *src/index.html* won't work properly because necessary js files won't get loaded, so always open it via *bin/index.html*
 3. The app would work without any http-server, just by opening *bin/index.html* file in browser